 Have you had a baby, gotten married, or had another major life event recently?

-The regular open enrollment period to buy an individual health plan ended January 31.
-But, if something has changed and you or your family experienced a major life event (known as a "qualifying life event" in insurance-speak), you may be able to apply for coverage now, as a special enrollment.
+Open enrollment ended on January 31.
+However, if something has changed and you or your family experienced a major life event (known as a "qualifying life event" in insurance-speak), you may be able to apply for coverage now, in a special enrollment period.